-Is France's deradicalization strategy missing the point? | DW | 14.05.2018
+Is France's deradicalization strategy missing the point? | DW | 12.12.2018

 "It's really important to completely isolate radicalized inmates to make sure that they don't spread their radical Salafist ideas.
 Especially to vulnerable people or to those who are a bit lost," explained Vernet.

-After or instead of their prison sentence, radicalized inmates can be ordered by a judge to take part in a de-radicalization program like the one in the city of Mulhouse in the northeastern region of Alsace.
-Saturday's knife attacker went to high school in that region and one of the terrorists from the November 2015 attacks, during which 130 people were killed, used to live there.
+After or instead of their prison sentence, radicalized inmates can be ordered by a judge to take part in a deradicalization program like the one in the city of Mulhouse in the northeastern region of Alsace.
+The Paris knife attacker went to high school in that region and one of the terrorists from the November 2015 attacks, during which 130 people were killed, used to live there.

 The pilot scheme was conceptualized by local prosecutor Dominique Alzeari and opened in October 2015.
-About 30 people have since then passed through the six month to two-year program, supported by multidisciplinary team including psychologists and educators.
+About 30 people have since passed through the six-month to two-year program, supported by a multidisciplinary team including psychologists and educators.

 Muslims are 'being made the scapegoats'